 If you are short on cash, have plenty of time at your disposal, and are already in India, consider taking the rail.
 There are daily runs between the city of Mumbai and other major hubs in India.
 These draw from larger nearby cities like New Delhi, Bangalore, and Ahmedabad.

-The train journeys are generally longer, more fixed and overcrowded.
+The train journeys are generally longer, more fixed, and overcrowded.
 On the positive side though, they are cheaper.
-Prepare yourself hence to withstand the congestions.
-The train you choose will generally stop you the Mumbai Central, which is 6 km from the park, or the Chhatrapati Shivaji Maharaj termini, which is 5 km from the park.
+Prepare yourself hence to withstand the congestion.
+The train you choose will generally stop you the Mumbai Central, which is 6 km from the park, or the Chhatrapati Shivaji Maharaj Terminus, which is 5 km from the park.

 The best time to visit here is during the cool winter seasons that start in October and end in March.

 At such times, the weather is cool and pleasant enough to enable you to enjoy the resources that the park has to offer.